Property Settlements: A Quick Guide

 If you cannot agree on the settlement, our family lawyers will negotiate with your former partner on your behalf.
 If necessary, we will support you at the Family Law Courts to secure a Property Settlement Order.

 There are time limits on a divorce property settlement.
-You can finalise it any time after you separate, but it must be done within 12 months from the date the Certificate of Divorce was issued.
+You can finalise a property settlement any time after you separate, but it must be done within 12 months from the date the Certificate of Divorce was issued.
 If you were in a de facto relationship, you have two years from the date you separate to finalise the settlement.

-Property settlement can be a difficult process, especially if you have limited resources.
-Contact us to find out how you can delay paying your legal fees until your case is resolved.
+Property settlement can be a complicated process, especially if you have limited resources.
+To find out how you can delay paying your legal fees until your case is resolved, contact us.
 You can also enquire about qualifying for a payment arrangement (terms and conditions apply).

 Make an appointment to speak confidentially with one of our family lawyers about getting a fair property settlement.
 Our divorce settlement lawyers are experts in their field and will work hard to ensure you get the best outcome.